Opportunities for Students of German

 German Academic Exchange Service (DAAD) Scholarships (for sophomores and juniors):

-Highly qualified undergraduate students are invited to apply for scholarships funding study, senior thesis research and/or internships in Germany (4-10 months).
+Highly qualified undergraduate students can apply for scholarships funding a study, senior thesis research, and/or internships in Germany (4-10 months).

 https://www.daad.org/undergrad (DAAD webpage)